-The core design of a meat grinder stayed the same since its invention in the 19th century by Karl Drais.
-So the next meatball you pleasantly eat, remember the name who started it all.
+The core design of a meat grinder has stayed the same since Karl Drais invented it in the 19th century.
+So, for the next meatball you pleasantly eat, remember the name of the person who started it all.

-But you might not want one because you don’t know exactly how does a meat grinder works properly.
-Just follow the steps below and buy a meat grinder for a healthy and tasty home-cooked meal.
+But you might not want one because you don’t know precisely how a meat grinder works properly.
+Follow the steps below and buy a meat grinder for a healthy, tasty home-cooked meal.

-I’ve also included a brief yet handy buying guide and some important tips.
+I’ve also included a brief yet handy buying guide and some essential tips.
 Hope you’ll like it.

 How Does a Meat Grinder Work Properly?

 The components of the meat grinder will work well if you use them correctly.
-Yeah, seems like a simple process of pushing down hammered meat into the tube and collecting the ground meat out of the lattice.
+Yeah, seems like a simple process of pushing down, hammering meat into the tube, and collecting the ground meat from the lattice.
 Let’s find out the proper working principle of a meat grinder.

 Step 1.
 Prepping the meat before grinding

-Get a big piece of meat and clean it with water.
-Then cut off extra fat and give it a gentle wash again.
-Use a part towel to wrap up the meat for a couple of minutes.
-Then place it in the freezer to cool down.
+Take an enormous piece of meat and clean it with water.
+Then, cut off excess fat and give it a gentle wash again.
+Use a part of a towel to wrap the meat for a couple of minutes.
+Then, place it in the freezer to cool down.

-I cut my meat into the right size and then use silver wrappings for hygienic sanitization.
-Then I put it into a freezer to cool down.
+I cut my meat to the right size and wrapped it in silver foil to sanitize it hygienically.
+Then, I put it in the freezer to cool down.

-Please note that you’ll need to cut the meat slice according to the size of your meat grinder’s feeding tube.
+Please note that you’ll need to cut the meat slices according to the size of your meat grinder’s feeding tube.

-The meat needs to cool down so it won’t stick to the grinder’s wall.
-If you can, freeze the grinder blade too.
+The meat must cool down so it doesn’t stick to the grinder’s wall.
+If you can, freeze the grinder blade, too.
 It’ll enhance the grinding speed and efficiency.

 Step 2.
 Meat grinder assembly

-Before you start, let’s assemble the meat grinder first.
-See the user manual and follow the instructions.
+Before you start, let’s assemble the meat grinder.
+Read the user manual and follow the instructions.

 Step 3.
 Putting the meat into the feeding tube

-Now take the semi-frozen meat out of the freezer and place them into the feeding cylinder.
-Please make sure the meat is sliced into small enough pieces for proper grinding.
+Now, remove the semi-frozen meat from the freezer and place it in the feeding cylinder.
+Please ensure the beef is sliced into small enough pieces for proper grinding.

 Step 4.
 Slice and grind

 Once the meat reaches the lower extruder, the blade slices the nest, and the ring screw pushes the meat out through the lattice/grinding plate.
-Oh, don’t forget to place a bowl to gather the ground meat.
+Don’t forget to place a bowl to gather the ground meat.

 Step 5.
 Change the lattice/ grinding plates if necessary

 You should grab a few different sizes of lattices.
-So you can get different sizes of grinding portions according to your needs.
+So you can get grinding portions of different sizes that fit your needs.
 It could be a meatball or sausage shape.

 Step 6.
 Finish up the grinding in a hygienic manner

 Once you’re done with the meat grinder, clean it thoroughly.
-Make sure that there are no residues of meat left in and outside of the meat grinder.
+Ensure no meat residue is left in or outside the grinder.

 But how do I clean the inside chamber of the meat grinder?